EddieUFSM/http-standardized-error/README.md

 </h1>

 <p align="center">
- ttp-standardized-error is a JavaScript library that aims to capture errors from commonly used libraries and return a standardized error object.
+ http-standardized-error is a JavaScript library that aims to capture errors from commonly used libraries and return a standardized error object.
 This error object includes the correct HTTP status code and a precise error message.
 </p>

 <p align="center">